daewok/lisp-devel-docker/README.md

 + ECL
 + ABCL

-Additionally, a Linux user (and group) is created with UID 1000 and name `lisp`.
-It is recommended that you use this user when running one of these images.
+Additionally, a Linux user (and group) is created with UID 1000/GID 1000 and name `lisp`.
+This user exists for those that do not want to use the default user (root).

 ##### ASDF Integration #####